mindset-dojo/mindset-dojo.github.io/_insights/2025/michael-basil/2025-10-23-demonstration-becomes-dojo.md

 What unfolded during the session was deeply clarifying.

-Through the *wisdom of the crowd* and the live energy of this invitation, we were able to distill and name what had previously been one of our more intuitive, less defined practices: **Integration Under Fire**.
+Through the *wisdom of the crowd* and the live energy of this invitation, we were able to distill and name what had previously been one of our more intuitive, less defined practices: [Martial Attitude](../martial-attitude) as a [Stance](../stance).

 It surfaced as our signature form — the practice of staying centered and responsive when intensity, uncertainty, and opportunity converge.
 Rather than resist the energy, we align with it.